PurrNet/PurrDocs/systems-and-modules/network-modules/README.md

 # Network Modules

+As your multiplayer game grows, you'll quickly find yourself wanting to reuse networking logic across different objects.
+Maybe multiple enemy types all need a health system, or several different objects share the same sync pattern.
+Putting all of that into MonoBehaviours can get messy, especially when you want to share logic between objects that don't share a component hierarchy.

-NetworkModule is a base class in the PurrNet networking solution that allows you to create modular, network-aware components that are not MonoBehaviours.
+NetworkModule is a base class that solves this.
+It allows you to create modular, network-aware components that are not MonoBehaviours.
 These modules can be attached to any [NetworkIdentity](../network-identity/), enabling code reuse and clean separation of concerns in your networked game.

 {% embed url="https://youtu.be/1gY0oXmiIqo" %}